-This Graduate Handbook supplements the Graduate Catalog and the Graduate Education Policies (http://graduate.asu.edu/faculty_staff/policies) distributed by ASU Graduate Education.
+This Graduate Handbook supplements the Graduate Catalog and the Graduate College Policies (http://graduate.asu.edu/faculty\staff/policies) distributed by the ASU Graduate College.
 Graduate students should be familiar with and observe all requirements and procedures as defined in those publications.